 hc S deff

-where is the spectral photon flux, R is the is the reflectance, Abb is the band-to-band fraction of the absorptance, S is the illuminated area of sample, deff is the effective width of carrier generation.
+where is the spectral photon flux, R is the reflectance, Abb is the band-to-band fraction of the absorptance, S is the illuminated area of the sample, deff is the effective width of carrier generation.
 When calculating the value of R, we employed an approach [31], which considers the presence of antireflective and passivating layers on the front surface of the sample, as well as the effects of multiple reflections.
 The resulting spectral dependence of R is shown in Figure S3 of the Supplementary materials.
 The expression for the e-h pair generating fraction of the Lambertian absorptance in a solar cell can be written as [32]: